Notproginfinix/phhusson-treble_experimentations/ZTE-Nubia-Red-Magic-6---6-Pro-6s-6s-Pro.md

 ## Notes

-2. You can re-lock your bootloader with stock ROM to restore your fingerprint.
+1. You can re-lock your bootloader with stock ROM to restore your fingerprint.
 Back up your persist partition.
-3. Nubia is using the test key(external/avb/test/data/testkey_rsa4096.pem) to sign boot, vendor_boot, dtbo and odm partitions.
+2. Nubia is using the test key(external/avb/test/data/testkey_rsa4096.pem) to sign boot, vendor_boot, dtbo and odm partitions.
 You can create a new `vbmeta.img` with this key from AOSP and keep Magisk with a locked bootloader, also get the working fingerprint.
-4. Unbrick tool (Go to EDL mode, Open miflashtool > select `images` folder and click "flash"):
+3. Unbrick tool (Enter EDL mode (in bootloader, screen will turn black), Open miflashtool > select `images` folder and click "flash".
+After finish hold power button 10-15s to restart.
+Then select format userdata):
 - 6/6pro: https://drive.google.com/file/d/15QjRvedmB7J7bJPqffMdKQ4qnWMtIWm-/view?usp=drivesdk
 - 6s/6spro: https://drive.google.com/file/d/12udr9yKexzLCpBjB0lwhSNU6C6poKOhR/view?usp=sharing
 ---